Organization:Mansfield Richland County Public Library

 - Reliable transportation in order to meet work requirements.

 - Valid vehicle operator’s license is required, with acceptable driving record and current vehicle insurance.
-Travel is required.
+Travel in all weather conditions is required.

 - Required at time of hire: proof of eligibility to work in the United States.

-: Under the supervision of the Media Services and Special Collections Coordinator , the Media Librarian is responsible for providing and promoting library resources and services to persons of all ages, with a focus on media resources, media collections, and the Library of Things, taking a lead role in a variety of duties including recommending and implementing new and innovative services and resources, leading collection development and planning and implementing general and specialized programming related to various media materials.
+Under the supervision of the Youth Services Coordinator, the Teen Librarian is responsible for providing and promoting library resources and services to persons of all ages, with a focus on Teens, and performs a variety of duties including actively assisting in collection development and planning and implementing programming for Teens.
+Additional duties include:

 - Conduct in-depth and skilled reference interviews, using resources and materials in a variety of formats, to provide research assistance and connect customers to the information they are seeking.